DavidZajicek/holbertonschool-shell/permissions/README.md

 2-groups - A script that prints all the groups the current user is a part of 3-new_owner - change owner of file hello to betty 4-empty - Creates an empty file called hello
+5-execute - Add execute permission to the owner of the file hello